 But what about the cost of quitting?
 Doesn't quitting itself come with a price tag?

-Nicotine patches, gum and lozenge, and the quitting medications Champix (varenicline) and Zyban (bupropion), are available at reduced rates under the Pharmaceutical Benefits Scheme (PBS).
+Stop smoking medications including NRT patches, gum and lozenge, and prescribed stop smoking tablets, are available at reduced rates under the Pharmaceutical Benefits Scheme (PBS).
 See your doctor about a prescription.

 These product are also highly effective.
-In fact, the most effective way to quit combines Quitline with nicotine replacement therapy (NRT) products (such as patches or gum) or quitting medication (such as Champix/varenicline).
+In fact, the most effective way to quit combines Quitline with stop smoking medications.

 Quitline provides free information and advice: 13 7848.
-Quit Specialists are like personal trainers for quitting.
+Quitline counsellors are like personal trainers for quitting smoking.
 Using Quitline more than doubles your likelihood of staying quit.
 Contacting the Quitline costs the same as a usual call from your phone.
 Or you can request a Quitline call (at no cost to you).
 You can also text 13 7848 (for the cost of a text message) and we'll call you back.

 The money you spend on quitting is likely to be very small compared to the money you would have spent on cigarettes in that same time.
 You will certainly spend much less compared to continuing to smoke.

 Some other ways you can save when quitting: